bitcoin/bitcoin/doc/tor.md

 	                Tor proxy typically runs), .onion addresses are given preference for your node to advertise itself with.

-	-listen         You'll need to enable listening for incoming connections, as this is off by default behind a proxy.
+	-listen         You will need to enable listening for incoming connections, as this is off by default behind a proxy.

 	-discover       When -externalip is specified, no attempt is made to discover local IPv4 or IPv6 addresses.
-If you want to run a dual stack, reachable from both Tor and IPv4 (or IPv6), you'll need to either pass your other addresses using -externalip, or explicitly enable -discover.
+If you want to run a dual stack, reachable from both Tor and IPv4 (or IPv6), you will need to either pass your other addresses using -externalip, or explicitly enable -discover.
 	                Note that both addresses of a dual-stack system may be easily linkable using traffic analysis.

-In a typical situation, where you're only reachable via Tor, this should suffice:
+In a typical situation, where you are only reachable via Tor, this should suffice:

 	./bitcoind -proxy=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -listen